archlinux/infrastructure/docs/monitoring.md

 ### Log monitoring

 The Nginx access logs/systemd logs are indexed by loki.
 For non webserver hosts the `promtail` job, for hosts with nginx an extra access_log line needs to be added to log json output which can be scraped by promtail.

+### AUR monitoring

+Some fun statistics are scraped from aur.archlinux.org using `curl` and `hq` as there is no proper AUR prometheus endpoint as of yet.
+The statistics are the AUR packages and users and is retrieved every 5 minutes.